GuardianRG/erebus/README.md

 #### documentation

-To create a documentation type
+To create a documentation type (you need doxygen installed)
 ```
 doxygen
 ```